A Generational Leap in Providing Water Quality Improvements: Protecting Public Health and Our Waters for the Future

 Timeline and Tracking Progress

 Changes in water quality standards and classifications primarily change the goals to which the water is protected to, and do not immediately change water quality.
-DEC is confident that the changes described on this page will bring about lasting improvements and benefits, but urges the public to understand that centuries of pollution will take time to remedy.
+NYSDEC is confident that the changes described on this page will bring about lasting improvements and benefits, but urges the public to understand that centuries of pollution will take time to remedy.

 The combined sewer infrastructure in NYC is hundreds of years old.
 At the time it was built, approximately 1676, conveying human waste through pipes to nearby waterbodies was a solution to many human health problems of the time.
 Around 1886, the early sewer system was recognized to be a driver of ambient water impairments and NYC government began working on wastewater treatment in 1906, constructing its first treatment plant in Coney Island.
 NYC began work to limit combined sewer discharges with the construction of the Spring Creek CSO Facility in 1972.
-DEC issued the first Consent Order to NYC related to combined sewer overflows in 1992, with updates to that Order in 2005 and 2012.
+NYSDEC issued the first Consent Order to NYC related to combined sewer overflows in 1992, with updates to that Order in 2005 and 2012.
 The 2012 CSO Consent Order was the driver for the 11 currently approved CSO LTCPs.
 Water quality in NYC has been improving for the last century and that trend is expected to continue in the future.

 The build out of pollution controls and sewer improvements in the LTCPs takes considerable time due to limited space, complicated sub-surface infrastructure, and costly land acquisition.
 The completion date for LTCP projects fall between 2026 and 2050; fully realized water quality improvements would follow completion of the projects, though incremental improvements are expected as projects progress.
 Completion of the green- and gray-infrastructure projects in the approved LTCPs is critical to water quality improvement, as those projects are the foundation upon which further water quality improvements can be built.

-Separate from the LTCP projects, once a standard or class change becomes effective, DEC will begin regulating discharges and other sources of pollution that may threaten safe swimming, boating, and fishing to the new standards.
+Separate from the LTCP projects, once a standard or class change becomes effective, NYSDEC will begin regulating discharges and other sources of pollution that may threaten safe swimming, boating, and fishing to the new standards.
 With time and continued enforcement of more stringent standards, water quality often improves.
-However, certain sources like wild and domesticated animal feces, and legacy pollution are often outside the reach of DEC’s regulatory purview and may continue to cause negative impacts to water quality.
+However, certain sources like wild and domesticated animal feces, and legacy pollution are often outside the reach of NYSDEC’s regulatory purview and may continue to cause negative impacts to water quality.

 Water quality improvements and status can be tracked through the State’s Section 303(d) List of Impaired Waters Requiring a Total Maximum Daily Load (TMDL), which identifies waters that do not meet applicable water quality standards, do not support their assigned best uses, and require the development of TMDL.
-Data to feed the 303(d) assessment updates comes from varied sources including the NYC Harbor Survey sampling program and other programs that meet the requirements of DEC Consolidated Assessment and List Methodology (CALM) (PDF).
+Data to feed the 303(d) assessment updates comes from varied sources including the NYC Harbor Survey sampling program and other programs that meet the requirements of NYSDEC Consolidated Assessment and List Methodology (CALM) (PDF).